zulip/zulip/api/README.md

     [api]
     key=<api key from the web interface>
     email=<your email address>

-If you are using Zulip Voyager, you should also add

-    site=<your Zulip Voyager server's URI>
+    site=<your Zulip server's URI>

 Alternatively, you may explicitly use "--user" and "--api-key" in our examples, which is especially useful if you are running several bots which share a home directory.
-There is also a "--site" option for setting the Zulip Voyager server on the command line.
+There is also a "--site" option for setting the Zulip server on the command line.

 You can obtain your Zulip API key, create bots, and manage bots all from your Zulip [settings page](https://zulip.com/#settings).